Why not do an email newsletter?

 If email marketing was the answer for the Loan Officer or Realtor, you can bet we’d include it in our marketing products and services for our clients.

 The human condition is such that regardless of where technology takes us, some things will always trigger acceptance, loyalty and cherished relationships over other things.
-If you send a congratulations letter to a colleague on a promotion it has far greater emotional impact than sending a congratulations via email.
+If you send a congratulations letter to a colleague on a promotion it has far greater emotional impact than sending it by email.

-The actual printed and mailed newsletter will be perceived as having a higher value than an email newsletter every time.
+The bottom line is, an email newsletter isn’t a newsletter, it’s an email and the actual printed and mailed newsletter will always be perceived as having a higher value than an email newsletter every time.